Peter Weber Injury Update: ‘The Bachelor’ Star Doing Okay, Reality Steve Says Filming Won’t Be Impacted

 “Update on Peter injury.
 Hasn’t delayed filming.
 Dates in Costa Rica started today meaning episode #5 rose ceremony will be on Friday.”

-While Weber was quickly taken to the hospital on Tuesday, now it seems he’s jumping right back into things and ready to move forward.
+While Peter was quickly taken to the hospital on Tuesday, now it seems he’s jumping right back into things and ready to move forward.
 Getting 22 stitches in his face sounds like a big deal, but all signs point toward The Bachelor star pulling through this scary incident without too much trouble.

 After The Bachelor host Chris Harrison shared an update via his Instagram page, ABC executive Robert Mills shared the post and added his own comic note via his Twitter page.